PaulusTM/backstage/docs/plugins/composability.md

 references from other parts of the same plugin.

-Another thing to note is that this indirection in the routing is particularly useful for open source plugins than need to leave flexibility in how they are integrated.
+Another thing to note is that this indirection in the routing is particularly useful for open source plugins that need to leave flexibility in how they are integrated.
 For plugins that you build internally for your own Backstage application, you can choose to go the route of direct imports or even use concrete routes directly.
 Although there can be some benefits to using the full